 Dgtl Infra provides you comprehensive details for the latest precedent sale (M&A) transactions in the towers sector of digital infrastructure.
 Acquirors in this report include American Tower, Crown Castle, SBA Communications, Cellnex Telecom, and many more.

 This analysis is comprehensive, as shown by the product image.
-Specifically, this document covers over 75 towers M&A transactions from the United States, Europe, Latin America, Africa, India, and Indonesia.
+Specifically, this document covers over 150 towers M&A transactions from the United States, Europe, Latin America, Africa, India, Southeast Asia, and Australia.
 Indeed, this analysis comprises all key towers M&A transactions dating back to 2016, with transaction values of greater than $100 million.

 What Transaction Metrics Does Dgtl Infra Cover?